oribermudez/weatherJournal/README.md

 ### Installing

 Clone the repo and install the node modules. <br />
-Your can do that by typing 'npm i' in your terminal. <br />
+Your can do that by typing 'npm i' whithin the project folder on your terminal. <br />

 ### Running the app